IAS 37 Provisions, Contingent Liabilities and Contingent Assets

 Full access to details of all the amendments is only available to Financial Reporting Faculty members.
 Find out how to join the faculty.

 - The Board is working on a project to clarify the meaning of the term ‘unavoidable costs’ in the definition of an onerous contract.
 It intends to amend IAS 37 to clarify that these are costs that relate directly to a contract and to include examples of costs that do and costs that do not relate directly to a contract.
-An exposure draft was issued in December 2018.
+An exposure draft was issued in December 2018 and a final amendment is expected in the first half of 2020.

 The following interpretations refer to IAS 37